-Our entry-level Adjustable Bed starts at $1100, but it can be combined with any of our hybrid or memory foam mattresses for a 30% discount on your entire purchase.
+Our entry-level Adjustable Bed starts at $1200, but it can be combined with any of our hybrid or memory foam mattresses for a $300 discount on your entire purchase.
 We back each of our bases with warranty coverage, too.
-Our Adjustable Bed is backed by a 10-year warranty while our Bed+ comes with 25 years of coverage.
+Our Adjustable Bed is backed by a 10-year warranty.

 Now to talk about our more luxurious Adjustable Bed+.
 Our Bed+ contains almost all of the same bells and whistles as our Bed, but its features are a little different and it also contains some technologies absent from our entry-level Bed.

 Our Adjustable Bed+ allows you to adjust the angle of your head and feet.
-It also has a wireless, programmable remote to save your favorite positions for later.
-While this base doesn’t have a Zero-G preset like our Bed, you’re still able to shift into this position and achieve weightless sleep on this base.
+It also has a wireless, programmable remote to save your three favorite positions for later.
+To enter your favorite positions for later convenience, simply hold down the button for a few seconds.

-Our favorite feature of this base is the dual wave massagers—who doesn’t like drifting off to sleep with a massage?
-You can use this base’s compatible smartphone app to set a gentle alarm, so you can wake up to a peaceful massage in the a.m. rather than a blaring alarm.
-Also, the massage feature is fully customizable, so you can play around with its settings to find what’s most soothing for you.
+Our favorite feature of this base is the full-body massagers—who doesn’t like drifting off to sleep with a massage?
+Also, the massage feature is fully customizable, so you can play around with its settings to find the intensity most soothing for you.

 The Amerisleep Adjustable Bed+ can be paired with any of our top-rated mattresses for additional savings, like the basic adjustable bed model.

 Ready to Sleep in Zero-G?